Derived categories of nodal del Pezzo threefolds: Introduction

 \section{Introduction}

 Derived categories of coherent sheaves, their equivalences and semiorthogonal decompositions provide a homological algebra counterpart of the Minimal Model Program \cite{BO-preprint, BO-ci}.
 Namely, flops are expected to give rise to derived equivalences, while flips, divisorial contractions and Mori fiber spaces, as well as Sarkisov links between them often correspond to semiorthogonal decompositions.
 Starting from smooth varieties, singularities appear naturally and can not be avoided in the Minimal Model Program.
 However, derived categories of coherent sheaves are currently mostly understood in the smooth projective case with the singular case providing both technical and conceptual difficulties.
 For instance, derived categories of smooth Fano threefolds are well-understood, see \cite{Kuznetsov-rationality}, but the singular case is much less clear, and constitutes an area of active current research.
-Derived categories of singular del Pezzo surfaces have recently received a lot of attention \cite{Kuznetsov-sextics, KKS, Xie-quintics}, and for singular Fano threefolds some sporadic nontrivial examples have been constructed \cite{Kawamata-CY, Kawamata-V6}.
-One notable conceptual difficulty of constructing semiorthogonal decompositions of singular varieties is appearance of obstructions coming from algebraic K-theory, in the form of the Brauer group \cite{KKS} or the $\Kt_{-1}$ group \cite{KPS}, which do not appear in the smooth case.
+Derived categories of singular del Pezzo surfaces have recently received a lot of attention \cite{Kuznetsov-sextics, KKS, Xie-quintics}, and for singular Fano threefolds some sporadic nontrivial examples have been constructed by Kawamata \cite{Kawamata-CY, Kawamata-V6, Kawamata-P1113}.
+Semiorthogonal decompositions of singular varieties have been related to their smoothings for surfaces \cite{kawamata-smoothing} and Fano threefolds \cite{KS-fano}.

+One notable conceptual difficulty of constructing semiorthogonal decompositions of singular varieties is appearance of obstructions coming from algebraic K-theory, in the form of the Brauer group \cite{KKS} or the $\Kt_{-1}$ group \cite{Kalck-Pavic-Shinder}, which do not appear in the smooth case.
 In some situations, such as for toric surfaces a semiorthogonal decomposition of a certain type of the derived category can be constructed as soon as the $\Kt$-theoretic obstruction vanishes \cite{KKS}.